smart-village-solutions/Goldencobra/README.markdown

 rake db:create
 ```

-## Install prerequisites for Goldencobra
+## Install prerequisites for Golden Cobra
 ```ruby
 rake goldencobra:install:migrations
 rails generate goldencobra:install
 rake db:migrate db:test:prepare
 ```

-## If you want to use goldencobra in a subdirectory
+## If you want to use Golden Cobra in a subdirectory

 (http://www.domain.de/subdir/), please modify your config/routes.rb
 and setup your domains in "Settings > Domains" in the backendinterface